git-ogawa/raspi-statmon/docs/source/start.md

 ## Monitoring
-As the login produsure is success, you will be redirected to home page.
+As the login procedure is success, you will be redirected to home page.
 In the top of the page, you see the list of information about hardware running the app (that is raspberry pi).
 You also see the five graphs showing the current values of getting from raspberry pi.
 Each graph shows the change in the data below over time.

 - CPU temperature
 - CPU usage